 A typical day within barracks begins at 6:00 am and continues through to 10:00 pm.
 In rapid succession, new recruits are introduced to physical training, lectures, drill and weapon training under the constant guidance and mentoring of their platoon staff.

 Each week has a theme.
-These theme weeks introduce the concepts of loyalty, honour, mateship and teamwork to the recruits, who are then given the opportunity to employ them, thanks to activities such as the High Wire Confidence Course and the Flying Fox.
+These themes introduce the concepts of courage, respect, integrity, and excellence to the recruits, who are then given the opportunity to employ them, thanks to activities such as the High Wire Confidence Course and potentially Flying Fox.
 These activities push even the most daring recruits outside of their comfort zone and assists in the building of their resilience and the continued development of their teamwork.

 The recruits then commence their suite of weapons range practices, with an introduction to firing at the indoor Weapons Training Simulation System (WTSS), this is followed up and confirmed by firing live rounds during the application of their marksmanship principles confirmed by consequent range practices.
 All range practices consist of one-on-one marksmanship coaching by platoon staff in all weather conditions.

 Week 3 marks the transition from red tabs to blue tabs, which means the recruits have additional privileges and responsibilities.

 Life as a blue tab recruit represents their transition from 'I' and 'me' to 'us' and 'we'; the first step towards the team.
 By Week 4, recruits understand that their collective strength lies in teamwork and loyalty.
 Theme weeks in blue tabs further expose the recruits to the concepts of physical and moral courage, compassion and honesty and dedication to duty.